 - please tell us what you think has not been reported (earnings, savings, investments, maintenance, compensation, any other income)

-– please tell us the name, age and address of the person in prison, when they entered prison, if known.
-Please also tell us the name and address of the person who is collecting the payment.
+- please tell us the name, age and address of the person in prison and when they entered prison, if known.
+Please also tell us the name and address of the person who is collecting the payment

-- i.e. somebody using another person’s identity or a false identity.
-Please give all details available, e.g. all names, address etc.
+- which is somebody using another person’s identity or a false identity, please give all details available including all names and addresses

-Any report that indicates a child or a vulnerable adult may be at risk, or another crime is suspected, will be reported to the Tusla or An Garda Síochána as appropriate.
-The Department reserves the right to share any report received with any other State agency where a crime or misappropriation of public fund may be concerned.
+Any report that indicates a child or a vulnerable adult may be at risk will be reported to Tusla as appropriate.
+The department reserves the right to share any report received with any other State agency where a crime or misappropriation of public fund may be concerned.